awsdocs/amazon-rds-user-guide/doc_source/USER_ListEvents.md

 1. In the navigation pane, choose **Events**\.
 The available events appear in a list\.

 1. Use the **Filter** list to filter the events by type, and use the text box to the right of the **Filter** list to further filter your results\.
-For example, the following screenshot shows a list of events filtered by the DB instance event type and containing the characters **1318**\.
+For example, the following screenshot shows a list of events filtered by the characters **stopped**\.
 ![\[List DB events\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/ListEvents.png)

 ## AWS CLI<a name="USER_ListEvents.CLI"></a>